foundryvtt/crucible/docs/Character/Skills.md

 ### Bartering

+Bartering pertains to the art of trades and bargains.
+A well-trained barterer will be able to negotiate effectively with merchants or just about anyone they wish to conduct business with.
+Ranks in Bartering indicate insight into markets as a whole, but also into the social aspect of trading and haggling, persuading others to sweeten an offer, or make a compromise.
+Barterers can prioritize their training in either procuring obscure goods, transporting trade goods, or negotiating deals with others.

 1. **Antiquarian** - Specialists in the procurement and identification of ancient or eclectic items.
 2. **Caravaner** - Specialists in mercantilism and the transportation of goods.
 3. **Negotiator** - Specialists in haggling and compromise to arrange favorable terms in negotiation.